 - Click Directory Servers > Add.

 - Enter a name to identify your Active Directory server.

 - Select Active Directory next to Server Type.

-- Enter the Active Directory server IP Address or Name.
+- Enter the Active Directory server IP Address or Hostname.

 - Enter a static Active Directory username and password (that will not change) so the SEPM can communicate with the Active Directory server.

 - Click OK.
 The SEPM will test the Directory Server information to confirm that it works properly.